pdjr-build/firmware-factory/modules/THR100/README.md

 [Technical Bulletin](https://www.nmea.org/Assets/20190613%20thruster%20amendment%20128006,%20128007,%20128008.pdf).

-In control mode a __THR100__ module supports the connection of both SPST switches and a potentiometric input making the module suitable for binary (i.e. ON/OFF) and proportional thruster control, typically through connection of an appropriate joystick device.
+In control mode a __THR100__ module supports the connection of SPST switches and an optional potentiometric inputs making the module suitable for both binary (i.e. ON/OFF) and proportional thruster control, typically through connection of an appropriate joystick device.
 The address of the remote thruster is configured by a DIP switch on the module PCB.